acharya-2226/engineering-sem-2/README.md

 ## 📂 File Output Format

-All orders are stored in `orders.txt` in the following format:
+Orders are stored in `orders.txt` in the following format:

 ```
 CustomerName,TableNo,Item1,Qty1,Item2,Qty2,...,TotalPrice